mennosmit-dev/AI-Engineer-Certificate/Course_1_Machine_Learning_with_Python/README.md

 ## 📂 Contents: The coding projects I worked on.

 - `simple_linear_regression.py`: Using simple Linear Regression to predict co2 omission for a car (part 1).
 - `mulitple-linear-regression`: Predicting co2 omission for car using several features simulateneously. (part 2)
+- `logistic_regression`: Predicting churn of customers in telecommunications company.
+-
 ---

 ## 🔧 Tools and Libraries